 The Bacalhôa palace at Quinta da Bacalhôa is only one of the numerous estates that now make up Bacalhôa Vinhos de Portugal, S.A., one of Portugal’s largest and most innovative wine companies.
 However, it was here where the Bacalhôa story started and remains the most fascinating to visit.
-Situated in the Península de Setúbal wine region, just 20 miles South of Lisbon, this region is famous for its Moscatel de Setúbal dessert wine.
-Apart from these delicious sweeties which continue to be produced at Bacalhôa today, investment and innovation have led to the production of some magnificent dry wines, that have gained national and international recognition.
-Bacalhôa from a winemaking perspective dates back to 1922, when under the name of João Pires and Filhos they started by selling their grapes to other producers.
+Situated in the Península de Setúbal wine region, just 20 miles south of Lisbon, this region is famous for its Moscatel de Setúbal dessert wine.
+Apart from these delicious sweeties, which continue to be produced at Bacalhôa today, investment and innovation have led to the production of some magnificent dry wines that have gained national and international recognition.
+Bacalhôa from a winemaking perspective dates back to 1922 when under the name of João Pires and Filhos, they started by selling their grapes to other producers.
 It wasn’t until the 1970s that the estate started to produce its own wines.
-Then over 20 years later in 1998, Comendador José Berardo became a major shareholder, further contributing to the improvements and renovations needed not only to optimize the wine vinification but to restore the beautiful Palace.
+Then, over 20 years later, in 1998, Comendador José Berardo became a major shareholder, further contributing to the improvements and renovations needed to optimize the wine vinification and restore the beautiful Palace.
 1979 was the first harvest of the new vine plantations, which included varieties similar to that of a Bordeaux blend (Cabernet Sauvignon, Merlot, Petit Verdot) and which quickly became one of Portugal’s most- sought-after wines.

-The Palace itself dates back to the 15th century, formerly belonging to the Portuguese Royal family and having passed through a number of hands since, it now belongs to the Berardo Foundation, led by Comendador José Berardo.
-Each owner has added to the charm in one form or another and today it is proudly one of the best- preserved pieces of Renaissance architecture in the country with an outstanding Portuguese tile collection.
+The Palace itself dates back to the 15th century, formerly belonging to the Portuguese Royal family and having passed through several hands since, it now belongs to the Berardo Foundation, led by Comendador José Berardo.
+Each owner has added to the charm in one form or another.
+Today, it is proudly one of the best-preserved pieces of Renaissance architecture in the country with an outstanding Portuguese tile collection.
 Interestingly some of the most significant restorations were carried out under the ownership of Orlena Scoville, a North American who purchased the estate in 1936.
-And it was her grandson that was responsible for transforming Bacalhôa into one of the largest producers of wine in Portugal.
+Her grandson was responsible for transforming Bacalhôa into one of the largest producers of wine in Portugal.

 QUINTA DA BACALHÔA TINTO